-If you’re looking for a hassle-free home sale, Opendoor — the nation's leading iBuyer — offers a convenient solution.
+If you’re looking for a hassle-free home sale, Opendoor — the nation's largest iBuyer — offers a convenient solution.
 With Opendoor, you can get an offer in just 24–48 hours and close in as little as 14 days.
-Its service fee of 5% is on par with realtor commissions — although your sale price will likely be lower than with an agent.
+Its service fee of 5% is on par with realtor commissions, but your sale price will likely be lower than with an agent.
 You'll also be charged for repairs noted during the company's home inspection.

 Opendoor at a glance

-*Based on an internal analysis of more than 200 homes bought and sold by Opendoor between December 2022 and September 2024
+*Based on an internal analysis of 217 homes bought and sold by Opendoor between December 2022 and September 2024

 Who Opendoor works best for